- About the Land

 There are several periods throughout the year where it is possible to stay at Monte Sahaja for 7-10 days.
-The next Guest Period will be from 7-18 September.
-Applications are open until 7 July.
+The next Guest Stay will be from 7-18 September.
+Applications are now closed.
 More information can be found here.

 Visiting Monte Sahaja while staying in the surrounding area

 There are some periods where it is possible to visit Monte Sahaja on visiting days and have the opportunity to participate in the ashram program while staying in the surrounding area.
 More information about staying in the area can be found in ‘Accommodation’ below.
-The next day visiting periods will be in September and we will post the dates here soon.
+The next day visiting periods will be 10-13 and 17-20 of September 2018.
+Applications are now closed.

 Please note that Sahaja cannot accommodate drop-ins or casual visitors at any time.